matth2k/bot_warmup/README.md

 # How To Play
 1. Load the map via console with `game_type 0; game_mode 0; map bot_warmup2`
+2. Choose T side during team selection.
-2. Shoot the sign that says "EMERGENCY" to re-initialize the map config.
+3. Shoot the sign that says "EMERGENCY" to re-initialize the map config.